splunk/public-o11y-docs/gdi/opentelemetry/opentelemetry.rst

 * Better defaults for Splunk products
 * Discovery mode for metric sources
 * Automatic discovery and configuration
-* Fluentd for log capture, deactivated by default

 .. note:: Check out the :new-page:`Splunk Distribution of the OpenTelemetry Collector repo in GitHub <https://github.com/signalfx/splunk-otel-collector>` for more details.

 .. raw:: html